robertbrodin/screenrecorder/README.md

 ## How to use:
 The code must be copied into the Activity that is will recorded in.
 (See https://github.com/robertbrodin/screenrecorder/blob/master/app/src/main/java/org/risingtide/screenrecorder/MainActivity.java for comments)

+*NOTE: There is a glitch when recording, after clicking record, the object placed is removed, and needs to be replaced in the space.
+It would be better to start recording before placing an object so this is not an issue.*

 **Necessary classes to import:**
 ```
 // Need to import all of these Classes to make the Screen recording work.